 The European Party Capital of Ibiza is well known for its crazy nightlife as well as for its beautiful beaches and historical city.
 Due to its international airport, getting there from most major european capitals is possible at a low cost with tickets starting at $14.
 Crossing over by Ferry is also possible from Barcelona, Balencia, Denia, or Gandia from $50.
-Once there, you can travel by bus from $4, taxis from $12, or private transfers from $53 will take you to your accommodations.
+Once there, you can travel by bus from $4, taxis from $12, or from $30 will take you to your accommodations.
 Moving around by bus is not expensive with tickets from $1.82.

 Ibiza Key Information